Last Modified: December 27, 2021

 Changes to These Terms.
 From time to time, the Firm may modify these Terms, its fees, and/or the scope of services included in Subscription Plans or Flat Fees; however, no such modifications will occur except upon 30 days’ advance notice to Client.
 Such modifications (as well as changes to these Terms) will be evidenced on the Firm’s website and Client will receive notice at the email address(es) Client provides to the Firm to receive invoices.

 Attorney-Client Relationship.
-An attorney-client relationship will not be formed with the Firm until Client has made payment.
+An attorney-client relationship will not be formed with the Firm until one of the following occurs: (i) a formal letter of engagement or contract for the Legal Services is signed by both the Client and the Firm; or (ii) Client makes a payment to the Firm for the Legal Services.
 If the Legal Services are cancelled, then the attorney-client relationship will end.

 Description of Client.
 If Client is an individual, then the Firm’s attorney-client relationship will be with that individual.
 If Client is an entity, then the Firm’s attorney-client relationship will be with that entity (and the Firm’s communications with that entity’s employees and agents will presumably be covered by the attorney-client privilege); however, the Firm’s attorney-client relationship with an entity will not include the individual representation of other persons associated or affiliated with that entity, including, but not limited to, shareholders, members, officers, or board members.